In this article, you'll learn how to convert an InputStream

 This method reads all bytes from the InputStream

 object at once.
-It blocks until all remaining bytes have been read and end of the stream is detected, or an exception is thrown.
+It blocks the execution until all remaining bytes have been read or an exception is thrown.

 The reallAllBytes()